Waistlines, mirrors, jeans and scales.

 THINK smart.
 Plan your eating before you go out and stick to your plan.

-“Watching what I eat should be easy.”
+People can have all sorts of unhelpful, irrational thoughts about food, diet, weight loss, especially around the holidays.“Watching what I eat should be easy.”
 “It’s not okay to waste food.”
 “If I get hungry, the hunger will get worse and worse until I eat something.”
 “There is nothing I can do to make cravings go away.”
 “It’s okay to eat this food because I’m stressed, everyone else is eating it, it’s just a little piece and I’ll make up for it later.”
 “I’ve already blown it so it doesn’t matter what else I eat.”

 It’s important to ask yourself what evidence you have that any of these thoughts are true.
 Most of the time, they are just thoughts.
 Before you go out with your food plan, have a strong response-counter-thought plan.